Spring Boot Hello World

 Project Setup

 Once configured click on the Generate button in the form, this will download the project in a zip file, unzip and put it in the workspace (or anywhere you are storing your code).
-Import / Open this folder in your preferred IDE, I am using Intellij
+Import / Open this folder in your preferred IDE, I am using Intellij, if you are using Eclipse you need to import as maven project.

 This is how it will look like once the project is configured in the IDE.